Relocation of Children

 (11) any other relevant factors bearing on the child’s best interest.”
 750 ILCS 5/609.2(g)

 Orders of Protection may also pose a factor in the court’s consideration of the move as they may speak to the best interests of the children in terms of providing distance between the custodial parent and the parent subject to the order.

 Ask an experienced attorney for guidance in your relocation case

-For any parents who desire to seek court approval to relocate his or her children more than 25 miles from your current residence, it is important to seek the advice and assistance of an attorney to help in the planning of such a move.
+For any parents who desire to seek court approval to relocate their children more than 25 miles from their current residence, it is important to seek the advice and assistance of an attorney to help in the planning of such a move.
 As can be seen from the guidelines listed above, our courts pay special attention to the motivations and forethought put into such a move by the parent as well as its effect on the child.